-- Applicants for EMS, Nursing, Radiologic Technology, and Surgical Technology must submit documentation of current Basic Life Support for Healthcare Providers certification from an approved American Heart Association course with an expiration date on or after one year of study. - Applicants for Nursing, Pre-nursing, Radiologic Technology and Surgical Technology must submit official transcripts demonstrating completion of required prerequisite courses with a "C" or better.
+- Applicants for EMS, Nursing, Radiologic Technology, and Surgical Technology must submit documentation of current Basic Life Support for Healthcare Providers certification from an approved American Heart Association course with an expiration date on or after one year of study. - Applicants for Emergency Medical Sciences, Nursing, Pre-Nursing, Radiologic Technology and Surgical Technology must submit official transcripts demonstrating completion of required prerequisite courses with a "C" or better.
 Grades in AP, IB or honors courses will be considered individually.
 High school-level algebra, biology, and chemistry are required for Nursing and Radiologic Technology.
-High school-level biology is required for Pre-nursing and Surgical Technology. - Applicants for Nursing must submit verification of completion of a Nurse Aide I course or an approved equivalency.
-Verification of clinical experience either during training or in a work environment is required. - Applicants for Nursing must complete the reading and math sections of the Nurse Entrance Test (NET) at the high school level. - Applicants for Radiologic Technology must complete the Introduction to Healthcare course offered at Carolinas College or an approved equivalency. - Applicants to the Pre-Nursing program seeking guaranteed admission to nursing must verify compliance with all essential functions of the nursing program. - Applicants for Medical Technology will be tested for color blindness at orientation.
+High school-level biology is required for Pre-Nursing and Surgical Technology. - Applicants for Nursing must submit verification of completion of a Nurse Aide I course or an approved equivalency.
+Verification of clinical experience either during training or in a work environment is required. - Applicants for the Nursing program must complete the Test of Essential Academic Skills (TEAS) at the identified benchmark determined by the nursing faculty. - Applicants for Radiologic Technology must complete the Introduction to Healthcare course offered at Carolinas College or an approved equivalency. - Applicants to the Pre-Nursing program seeking guaranteed admission to nursing must verify compliance with all essential functions of the nursing program. - Applicants for Medical Technology will be tested for color blindness at orientation.

-Admission to General Education Courses
+Admission to General Education and Health Services Courses

-To enroll in general education courses at Carolinas College on a space-available basis, applicants must submit the following:
+To enroll in general education and health services courses at Carolinas College on a space-available basis, applicants must submit the following:

-- College application form (no fee required) - Official transcript from graduating high school or equivalent (may be waived for the first twelve semester hours of coursework or for those with an associate or baccalaureate degree upon request). - Official college or high school transcripts demonstrating completion of prerequisite requirements, if any.
+- College application form (no fee required). - Official transcript from graduating high school or equivalent (may be waived for the first 12 semester hours of coursework or for those with an associate or baccalaureate degree upon request). - Official college or high school transcripts demonstrating completion of prerequisite requirements, if any.